cloudspannerecosystem/spanner-change-watcher/google-cloud-spanner-change-archiver/README.md

 # Spanner Change Archiver
+__Cloud Spanner has officially released native change streams support, which is recommended instead of this solution.__

+For more information see https://cloud.google.com/spanner/docs/change-streams.

 Spanner Change Archiver is an example application using a Spanner Change Publisher to publish changes in a Google Cloud Spanner database to a Pubsub topic.
 This topic is used as a trigger for a Google Cloud Function that writes